adamn85/WebSSL/README.md

 Sample code demonstrating how to use the SecurePHPMailer class.

 ## WebSSL.class.php
-This class handles the composition and transfer of HTTP-JSON requests and responses to the WebSSL.io API.
+This class handles the composition and transfer of HTTP-JSON requests and responses to a remote HSM.
-PHP's Client URL Library (libcurl) is required. (https://www.php.net/manual/en/book.curl.php)
+The HSM provide a HTTP API.
+See: [WebSSL.io](https://www.webssl.io) PHP's Client URL Library (libcurl) is required. (https://www.php.net/manual/en/book.curl.php)

 ## create_pki.php
 Sample code for creating a Keys and Certificates and setting up your own development Public Key Infrastructure.

+## WebSSL Class Function Overview

 ###### [genpkeyGenerateKey](https://www.webssl.io/?version=latest#49d95276-8806-463c-8063-a1e7c6f0d97b)